RedDot-3ND7355/BnS-Buddy/README.md

 Change Log:

+Version 5.8.7.2
++ Fixed Bug: Description Text for Addons overflowed out of app.
++ Fixed Bug: Users not remembered caused by old version of buddy
++ Fixed Bug: Files not clearing upon exit in login form
++ Fixed Bug: Addons tab not working(not decompiling or compiling)
++ Fixed Bug: Server setting not recognized when reading nclauncher.ini
++ Fixed Bug: Addons Triggered without wanting it to

 Version 5.8.7.1
 + Added: Auto Memory Cleaner at game start and Memory Cleaner Button
 + Added: Multiple Account Remember me